 A thesis in video must represent the third year of work in film and/or video.

-Studio thesis applications should be accompanied by a portfolio of work (CD or printed digital images).
+Studio thesis applications should be accompanied by a portfolio of work.

 All theses in studio and film/video should also be preceded by a related historical or theoretical course.